mrdanishsaleem/mrdanishsaleem/README.md

 # Hey there, I'm Danish Saleem! 👋

 Welcome to my GitHub profile.
-I'm a passionate Full Stack developer on a mission to create meaningful and user-friendly web experiences.
+I'm a Full Stack Web Developer on a mission to create meaningful and user-friendly web experiences.
 My journey involves turning ideas into reality using code and creativity.

 ## 🚀 What I Do